Community & Technical College

 Prospective students should call the Division listed below for advising and further information:

-Preparatory college English offers writing, reading and study skills support that prepare students to advance to the next academic level.
-The department uses placement and retention advising, learning communities, and other high-impact practices, tutoring and a developmental teaching philosophy to help students succeed.
+• The Writing Department offers zero, 100 and 200 level courses, including those that satisfy General Education requirements.
+Some support courses for grammar and vocabulary building are taught under the PRPE course prefix.
+The department uses placement and retention advising, learning communities and other high-impact practices, tutoring and a developmental teaching philosophy to help students succeed.